Interscope | modern-vinyl.com

 It’s no coincidence that all of the tunes acquit themselves much better as incidental music, set for jaunty ensembles of vibraphone chirps and plucks of upright bass rather than to lacklustre voice.
 Do splash out for the mega extra super complete version of the soundtrack.
 Brief, charming nuggets of tune abound.

 I’ve written before about my snobbishness.
-You may find the music of La La Land more to your taste than I did, to say nothing of Emma Stone and the cinematography, each separately worth the price of admission.
+You may find the music of La La Land more to your taste than I did, to say nothing of the glamorous Emma Stone and the glorious cinematography, each separately worth the price of admission.
 She has elevated no shortage of undercooked movies before (see Zombieland, The Amazing Spider-Man, Aloha, The Amazing Spider-Man 2) and when provided with something not without its flaws but altogether much more robust, the Oscar she earned for Best Actress starts to look more and more inevitable.
 And that enchanting planetarium sequence is something to behold.

 Should a film be congratulated for doing something different if that something different is blatant pandering, however well executed?
 Your mileage may vary.
 La La Land promises to whisk you away to a heightened reality of colour and music, if just for a few hours, and delivers solidly on that promise.
 The fools who dream indeed.
 It wouldn't have hurt to dream a little differently, but dream they did.